Quickstart¶

 ax[i].set_yticks([])

-grants direct access to the numerical parameters of the fields.
+We can construct more complex operators than the heat equation using composition.
+Beyond the core functionality of operators, jaxdf provides direct access to the numerical parameters of fields.
 This feature is invaluable for scenarios requiring fine-tuned control or experimentation with parameters.

 from jaxdf.operators.functions import compose